Open educational resources policy

-Why Open Educational Resources (OER) Policy?
+Purpose

 OER has been widely proposed as a key component in ongoing efforts in education sectors around the world to improve access and quality, to address rising costs, to maximise public investments, and to achieve the UN’s Sustainable Development Goal (SDG) 4.
 In light of these concerns, and discussions on the sustainability of OER initiatives, numerous authors as well as international organisations have been calling on institutions and governments to support OER through adoption of appropriate policies to ensure mainstreaming of OER and related practices.

-OER Policy Definitions
+Definitions

 There has been widespread agreement in the literature that policies to support OER should be developed, but a range of different definitions of OER policy have been advanced, indicating that it may take different forms at different levels.
 Some definitions explicitly address OER, and in terms of scope, span across activities of educational institutions as well as governments.
 However, OER can also be understood as included or impacted, whether explicitly or implicitly, within broader openness policies that address areas such as open content licensing, open science (including open access and open data), open education/open educational practices (OEP) more broadly, and more.
 A sample of OER policy definitions is offered below.
 These include definitions with an explicit focus on OER as well as definitions where OER is addressed implicitly within other areas of openness.

-Examples: Explicit OER Policy Definitions
+Examples: Explicit OER policy definitions

 “Policy is related to the establishment of priorities for supporting the decisions made by an institution or organisation.
 Policies can serve administrative, financial, political or other goals.
 OER policies are generally those that support the assembly, use and reuse of OER in an institution or within a jurisdiction.”

 “Generally, OER policies are laws, rules and courses of action that facilitate the creation, use or improvement of OER.
 OER policies may be principles, laws, regulations or funder mandates, and may be enacted by governments, institutions, corporations or funders.”

 "Open educational resource policies (OER policies) are principles or tenets adopted by governing bodies in support of the use of open content—specifically open educational resources (OER) -- and practices in educational institutions.
 Such policies are emerging increasingly at the national, state/province, and local levels."